pnerg/monitoring-playground/README.md

 ```

 ## Prometheus
-Prometheus is a service for scraping metric data, storing it in a time series database.
+Prometheus is a service for scraping (over HTTP) metric data, storing it in a time series database.
 One can query this data using either a HTTP API or using the UI.
 Applications exposing metric data do so over HTTP (usually :9095/metrics).